Existential graph: Alpha

 A proof manipulates a graph by a series of steps, with each step justified by one of the above rules.
-If a graph can be reduced by steps to the blank page or an empty cut, it is what is now called a tautology (or the complement thereof).
+If a graph can be reduced by steps to the blank page or an empty cut, it is what is now called a tautology (or the complement thereof, a contradiction).
 Graphs that cannot be simplified beyond a certain point are analogues of the satisfiable formulas of first-order logic.

 Beta

-Peirce notated predicates using intuitive English phrases; the standard notation of contemporary logic, capital Latin letters, may also be employed.
-A dot asserts the existence of some individual in the domain of discourse.
-Multiple instances of the same object are linked by a line, called the "line of identity".
-There are no literal variables or quantifiers in the sense of first-order logic.
-A line of identity connecting two or more predicates can be read as asserting that the predicates share a common variable.
-The presence of lines of identity requires modifying the alpha rules of Equivalence.